 5. Food containing generous amounts of magnesium plays a vital role in protecting your inner ear bones, especially if they are at risk of being damaged during loud sound exposures.
 Magnesium is found in bananas, artichokes, broccoli, soybeans, and squash.

-6. It is believed that zinc has the power of protecting your hearing ability from diseases like tinnitus, cochlear damage, and other related syndromes.
+6. It is believed that zinc has the power to protect your hearing ability from diseases like tinnitus, cochlear damage, and other related syndromes.
 Zinc is found richly in foods such as red meat, poultry, beans, cooked oysters, seafood, whole grains, fortified cereal, dairy products, chocolate, mushrooms, spinach, and cashews.

 7. Selenium is abundantly found in fortified bread, tuna, Brazil nuts, beef, poultry products, and grains.